 What’s in it for you?

-Donating your time to your local hospital makes a massive difference both to you and your local community.
-Volunteering in a busy environment like a hospital can be exciting and very rewarding and we want you to enjoy being part of our team.
+Donating your time makes a massive difference to the Trust, to you and to your local community.
+Volunteering in a busy environment like a hospital can be exciting and very rewarding, and we want you to enjoy being part of our team.
+We have volunteers in our acute hospital, our community hospitals, and in community health and social care settings.
 We will support you to make sure you are properly trained and have a named point of contact while you are with us.

 You’ll make new friends and meet and work with people from all walks of life, helping you to learn new skills and gain new experience.
 Our volunteers tell us that volunteering helps them feel more confident and if you are looking for work, volunteering is a great way to show potential employers that you are reliable, and are committed to work and training.

 Best of all, volunteering improves your health.
 Studies have concluded that people who volunteer live longer, have better brain function and lower rates of depression than those who don’t.